 We have sought to identify all common trade purposes.
-However, if you find that your trade is for a reason not listed in Part 5, please Select "other" and provide a description of the purpose of your trade.
+However, if you find that your trade purpose is not listed in Part 5, please select 'other' and provide a description of the purpose of your trade.
 Examples of 'other' types of trades may be:

-- Futures / deferred delivery
+- Futures/deferred delivery

 - Call option

 - Insurance and financial products